NickHerrig/nickherrig.com/content/posts/the-fundamentals-binary.md

 Numeral systems are used as a way to express numbers utilizing digits, letters, and other symbols.
 When learning to count to 10 in school, the numeral system we were using was the decimal numerial system, also known as base-10 positional numeral system.
 Woah, when I first learned this was the case, I felt as though I had been living a lie!
-There are a *ton* of other extreemly important and useful numeral systems being used today.
+There are a *ton* of other extremely important and useful numeral systems being used today.

 To list a few...